FOOD&SPICES

 Allspice

 Like other pseudo-peppers, allspice contains a pungent substance, in this case gingerol, which we know from ginger.
-An allspice berry also combines the aromas of cinnamon, nutmeg and cloves, and is therefore called 'allspice'.
-The berry has had these names since the British first introduced it in the early 17th century.
-A century earlier, Columbus had discovered the spice in Jamaica, and gave it the name Jamaican pepperberry, thinking it was a (real) pepper.
+An allspice berry also combines the aromas of cinnamon, nutmeg and cloves, and is therefore sometimes called 'allspice'.
+The berry has had these names since it was first introduced to it by the British at the beginning of the 17th century.
+A century earlier, Columbus had discovered the spice in Jamaica, and gave it the name Jamaican pepper berry under the assumption that it is a (real) pepper.

-Jamaica is the main producer, with 70% of world trade, and the berry also comes from the tropical regions of America and - ours - from Guatemala, Honduras and Mexico.
-After picking, the berries are left alone for a short time to allow the flavor to develop.
+Jamaica is the main producer, with 70% of the world trade, in addition the berry comes from the tropical areas of America and - ours - from Guatemala, Honduras and Mexico.
+After picking the berries are left alone for a short time to give the taste the chance to develop.
 Only then are the berries dried.

-Allspice is obviously a must in Caribbean cuisine, but also in the kitchens of the Middle East, such as Palestinian cuisine.
-Britain has such a special bond with allspice that it is even used in cakes.
-In France, allspice is also called 'quatre épices', after the four main aromas: cloves, cinnamon, nutmeg and ginger.
+Allspice is of course a must in Caribbean cuisine, but also in Middle Eastern cuisines, such as Palestinian cuisine.
+Britain has such a special bond with 'allspice' that it is even used in cakes.
+In France, allspice is also called 'quatre épices', after the four main flavours cloves, cinnamon, nutmeg and ginger.

 Smell and taste

-- eugenol, the characteristic scent of cloves, nutmeg, cinnamon, basil and laurel
+- eugenol, the characteristic scent of cloves, nutmeg, cinnamon, basil and bay leaf

 - β-phellandrene, a pleasant mint and citrus flavor